 advertisement

 As the Canadian Press reports, the CIJA is pushing for the government to deny entry to the two groups, who are being investigated in the U.K. for political statements made onstage at festivals.

-Last month, the organization reportedly asked the ministers of public safety and immigration to ban the bands from crossing into Canada, citing that the public incidents condemning the ongoing genocide in Gaza violate "Canadian hate speech laws" and contradict "our core values."
+Last month, the organization reportedly asked the ministers of public safety and immigration to ban the bands from crossing into Canada, citing that the public incidents condemning Israel's actions in Gaza during the country's war on Hamas violate "Canadian hate speech laws" and contradict "our core values."

+advertisement